RemcoKapinga/Tester/README.md

 # Tester
-Quick and Dirty PowerShell Testrunner
+Quick and Dirty PowerShell Testrunner with a focus on true PowerShell nativity.